 While puppies are the most susceptible to the virus, dogs with compromised immune systems of all ages and breeds can also contract it.
-The disease caused by CPV-2,or parvo, is highly contagious and very serious.
+The disease caused by CPV-2, or parvo, is highly contagious and serious.
 This disease is also known to attack the heart as well as the gastrointestinal tract.

 How It Is Spread

 Known for being extremely contagious, parvo can be passed from dog-to-dog contact as well as contaminated feces, environments, or even contaminated people.
-The virus can contaminate everything your dog touches from its kennel to any humans it comes in contact with.
+The virus can contaminate everything your dog touches, from its kennel to any humans it encounters.

 The clinical symptoms of parvo present themselves as a sudden onset of:

 - Severe and often bloody diarrhea (may also be watery and foul-smelling with an orange-yellow color)

 - Small fluid-filled blisters in the mouth

 Diagnoses of parvovirus are typically based on its clinical signs, but laboratory tests will show the virus.
 Blood tests also typically show a deficiency of white blood cells.

 Dehydration can occur rapidly as a result of diarrhea and vomiting, especially in very young puppies (which are often the most prominent symptoms).
 Death from parvo usually occurs within 48-72 hours after the onset of the symptoms, which makes it vital to react when you see these symptoms and begin remedies immediately.